 Portugal Digital Nomad Visa

 The Portugal Digital Nomad Visa was launched in October 2022.
-It allows expats with self-employed jobs or who work remotely for an international (non-Portuguese) company or a company in their home country while living in Portugal.
+This visa option allows expats with self-employed jobs or who work remotely for an international (non-Portuguese) company or a company in their home country while living in Portugal.

 Portugal D1 Visa